Interstate matches in Australian rules football

-Interstate matches in Australian rules football are matches between representative teams played under the Australian rules, most notably of the colonies and later Australian states and territories.
+Interstate matches in Australian rules football are Australian rules football matches between representative teams, initially between the colonies and later states and territories of Australia.
 Senior intercolonial representative matches took place from 1879 to the turn of the 20th century.
 For most of the 20th century, the absence of a national club competition in Australia meant that interstate matches were regarded as important events.
+Though all states and territories have been represented on at least one occasion in Australian football, the states of Victoria, Western Australia and South Australia have typically been the dominant states, reflecting the sport's strong following in those regions.

 Interstate matches were, in most cases, sanctioned and coordinated by the Australian National Football Council (ANFC), which organised every national championship series from the first-ever national carnival, the Jubilee Australasian Football Carnival in 1908 with the exception of the last-ever series: the 1993 State of Origin Championships, which was run by the AFL Commission.
 The series took place on approximately three-yearly intervals between 1908 and 1993; these were usually a fortnight-long tournament staged in a single host city, although some – particularly those played in the 1980s – were based on the results of matches played in different cities throughout the year.
 Between 1937 and 1988, the player judged the best at each of these carnivals was awarded the Tassie Medal; and between 1953 and 1988, the selection of All Australian Teams was based on the player's performance during Australian Football Carnivals, and the team was named after each carnival concluded.